 We need to be highly persuasive to get what we want and need out of life.
+We need to convince people to like us, buy our widget, and hire us for jobs and gigs.
 Especially in our very competitive environment.
-My prior post discusses what may be making you less persuasive.
+And guess what?
+That’s hard to do for nearly everyone!

 Use a varied intonation pattern.
 You’ll see this all over my twitter & my blog.
 Pick the words that contain the most information & make them longer & louder.
 Pick the words that provide very little information and make them shorter & quieter.

 Here’s a video about intonation & its impact on persuasive speaking.

 Let’s try this sentence here:

 There is a meeting at 4 on Tuesday.

 - Always use contractions when speaking.
 There’s a general misconception out there that shoulda coulda woulda’s are bad.
 Au contraire mon ami!
 They are highly effective when used correctly.
 In this case, we say: There’s a meeting…

 - Pick the words that give the most info.
 Meeting 4 Tuesday.
 You could just say that & be a more effective & persuasive speaker.
 But to make it smoother proceed to the next step.

 - Make the high information words longer and the other “grammar glue” much shorter & quieter.
 There’sameeeeetingatfoooouuuuronTuuueeeesday.